gorda/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 - `VirtualService` configuration `vs1` with host `service1.test.com` and gateway `gw`
 - `VirtualService` configuration `vs2` with host `service2.test.com` and gateway `gw`

-## Port conflict when configuring multiple TLS hosts in a gateway
+## Port conflict when configuring multiple TLS hosts in a gateway{#port-conflict-when-configuring-multiple-TLS-hosts-in-a-gateway}

 If you apply a `Gateway` configuration that has the same `selector` labels as another existing `Gateway`, then if they both expose the same HTTPS port you must ensure that they have